-^{}The word nature is used in an accommodated sense when it is said of a man that he is ill-natured.
+\ The word nature is used in an accommodated sense when it is said of a man that he is ill-natured.
 Strictly speaking, no man is evil by nature.
 Human nature is "very good," an earthly image of the divine nature.
-So every-(Continued on bottom of page 233)
+So every man is of a good nature, the difficulty